-Mr. Go, together with Mr. Lukas Rieck, Senior Associate Development and Projects of ASSIST arrived at the ATI-Cordillera Administrative Region (ATI-CAR) on January 31, 2017.
+Mr. Go, together with Mr. Lukas Riek, Senior Associate Development and Projects of ASSIST arrived at the ATI-Cordillera Administrative Region (ATI-CAR) on January 31, 2017.
 The ASSIST team paid a courtesy visit to ATI-CAR Training Center Director Arlene L. Flores and then oriented the ATI-CAR staff regarding the project.
-According to Mr. Rieck, the ASSIST is proposing for the “setting up of a network of agrometrological (AGROMET) measuring stations to provide detailed and localized weather and soil data in Benguet.”
+According to Mr. Riek, the ASSIST is proposing for the “setting up of a network of agrometrological (AGROMET) measuring stations to provide detailed and localized weather and soil data in Benguet.”
 Mr. Go added that there will be 80 AGROMET stations, each can cover a maximum of 500 hectares, that will compose the network.
-Mr. Rieck also informed the group that the AGROMET station, which is actually called METOS by its manufacturer, was developed by Pessl, a company based in Austria that specializes in the development of measuring instruments.
+Mr. Riek also informed the group that the AGROMET station, which is actually called METOS by its manufacturer, was developed by Pessl, a company based in Austria that specializes in the development of measuring instruments.

 The METOS employs a monitoring system that collects, stores, processes and directly transfers data to a password protected platform via the internet.
 Alternatively, the data can also be sent via radio, telephone line, Global System for Mobile communication (GSM), an infrared port or through Bluetooth to a computer or any other data carrier.
 Through the METOS, farmers can access real-time data on weather forecast, soil-moisture, air quality, density of insects and other relevant data via their cellphones.
 He further elaborated that data collected from the farms, combined with weather forecast can help farmers make the right farming decisions at the right time, that is, to make informed decisions about which steps or actions will they take next to ensure the best quality and quantity of their produce.